 OK, so maybe it went a little better, but only if you were able to explain the real reason to participate in a Medicare ACO.

-The CFO was right, the ACO model is like telling your hourly staff– hey, reduce your hours and for every dollar we save, I’ll give you 20% of the savings.
+The CFO was right.
+The ACO model is like telling your hourly staff, “Hey, reduce your hours and for every dollar we save, I’ll give you 20% of the savings.”
 Most people can’t do it and still make their mortgage payments.
-But if instead you said, ‘so here’s the deal – I’m moving you to a salary at 80 your current take-home pay (capitation?) to get your work done – so if you can get it done in 10 hours or 40 hours – I don’t care, you still get paid.
+If instead you said, “So here’s the deal.
+I’m moving you to a salary at 80 your current take-home pay (capitation?) to get your work done.
+So if you can get it done in 10 hours or 40 hours – I don’t care, you still get paid.”
 While your employee may not be happy, they will likely adapt.
-They’ll look at their calendar and decide that there are some meetings that they attend that don’t help them with their work load – you might call these ‘unnecessary services’.
+They’ll look at their calendar and decide that there are some meetings that they attend that don’t help them with their workload – you might call these ‘unnecessary services’.
 They’ll verify that the work they are doing wasn’t already completed by another colleague, reducing ‘duplicative services’.
-They’ll find new ways to communicate rather than spending four hours a day on email, thereby ‘reducing administrative burdens’.
-They’ll likely look for new and better ways to accomplish their work by pursuing ‘innovation’; and you can bet they will learn from others the best way to get their work by ‘adopting best practices’.
+They’ll find new ways to communicate, rather than spending four hours a day on email, thereby ‘reducing administrative burdens’.
+They’ll likely look for new and better ways to accomplish their work by pursuing ‘innovation’ and you can bet they will learn from others the best way to get their work by ‘adopting best practices’.

 Shared Savings is the wrong lexicon.
 The true benefits in developing an ACO is the ability to tear away the arcane structures that have misaligned incentives across the care continuum, and justifying investments in the people, the tools and the processes that are essential to preparing for a world of clinical and economic accountability.
 How can we value shared governance today, while we are still tied to the yoke of FFS?
 Well, we can’t unless we see this as the essential ingredient to create true collaboration among hospitals, physicians and other care givers.

 Had our mythical CFO had a few more minutes before talking with the bond rating agency, we might have made the case that investing in these intangibles is as critical as the next building project to upgrade our care delivery capabilities.
-And that in the same way that we expect returns on our investments of hard assets, so too should we challenge ourselves to forecast reasonable ROI for the capabilities we need to manage whole populations in a fix payment world.
+In the same way that we expect returns on our investments of hard assets, we should also challenge ourselves to forecast reasonable ROI for the capabilities we need to manage whole populations in a fix payment world.

 The ACO provides a relatively safe harbor to run sea trials on the ship that will be required to carry us through the storm of transformation that is coming our way.
 So, the ACO can’t be a project for a small team of people in the back rooms of the office, it has to be a core element of the corporate strategy with the time, attention and focus that would be place on any other strategic development.